-Just recently I got a few emails asking me where do I stand on religion or if I’m an atheist.
+Just recently I got a few emails asking me where do I stand on religion or if I’m an atheist; well here it is:

-Well here it is: Those of you who know me personally know I do not believe in Religion.
-I am what now days is call an Omnist or spiritual.
+Those of you who know me personally know I do not believe in Religion.
+I am what nowadays is call an Omnist or spiritual.

 My “beef” as some would say is not then towards the “pure teachings” of a religion but rather the very “doctrine like” stand many “religions” have taken; by doing so forgetting the actual meaning of what their religion teaches.

 I have spent many years of my life studying, exploring and getting involved with different faiths.
 The combination of my research along with personal life experiences and that of others ( I like to analyze, dissect and pay attention to what happens around me) have led me to the same conclusion….